-ASCAP on the occasion of its 100th birthday
+Ascap, on the Occassion of its 100th Birthday

-The U.S. Copyright Office will present a Copyright Matters program on Tuesday, February 25, 2014, at 2:00 p.m.
-Entitled ASCAP on the Occasion of Its 100th Birthday, the program will be held in the historic Coolidge Auditorium in the Jefferson Building of the Library of Congress, 10 First Street, SE, Washington, D
+The U.S. Copyright Office presented a Copyright Matters program on Tuesday, February 25, 2014, at 2:00 p.m.
+Entitled ASCAP on the Occasion of Its 100th Birthday, the program was held in the historic Coolidge Auditorium in the Jefferson Building of the Library of Congress, 10 First Street, SE, Washington, D